Royal Air Force: United Kingdom

-Flying training takes places at RAF Barkston Heath, RAF College Cranwell, RAF Shawbury and RAF Valley, each forming part of the UK Military Flying Training System which is dedicated to training aircrew for all three UK armed services.
+Flying training takes places at RAF Barkston Heath, RAF Cranwell, RAF Shawbury and RAF Valley, each forming part of the UK Military Flying Training System which is dedicated to training aircrew for all three UK armed services.
 Specialist ground crew training is focused at RAF Cosford, RAF St Mawgan and MOD St. Athan.

 Operations are supported by numerous other flying and non-flying stations, with activity focussed at RAF Honington which coordinates Force Protection and RAF Leeming & RAF Wittering which have a support enabler role.

 A Control and Reporting Centre (CRC) at RAF Boulmer is tasked with compiling a Recognised Air Picture of UK air space and providing tactical control of the Quick Reaction Alert Force.
 In order to achieve this Boulmer is supported by a network of eight Remote Radar Heads (RRHs) spread the length of the UK.

 Overseas

 The UK operates permanent military airfields (known as Permanent Joint Operating Bases) in four British Overseas Territories.
 These bases contribute to the physical defence and maintenance of sovereignty of the British Overseas Territories and enable the UK to conduct expeditionary military operations.
 Although command and oversight of the bases is provided by Strategic Command, the airfield elements are known as RAF stations.